olialb/mqttDisplayClient/readme.md

 ### url (string)
 The url topic `kiosk/01/display/url` exposes the url of the website which is currently shown in the display.
 With the command topic `kiosk/01/display/url/set` can an individual URL set.
-To show this URL you must set panel command topic to **Url**! (see next section):
+The panel name will automatically switch to **Url**! (see next section):

 * *url*: Any valid full qualified url including `http://` or `https://`.
 If the URL is not fully qualified the command is ignored.
 For pages in your local network use the ip address or mypage.local as address!

 ### panel (string)
-The panel topic `kiosk/01/display/panel` exposes the url of the website which is currently shown in the display.
+The panel topic `kiosk/01/display/panel` exposes the panel name of the website which is currently shown in the display.
-With the command topic `kiosk/01/display/panel/set` can the url be changed.
+With the command topic `kiosk/01/display/panel/set` the panel can be changed.
 The payload can have the following content:

 * `DEFAULT`: Set the panel back to the [FullPageOS](https://github.com/guysoft/FullPageOS) default page
-* `URL`: Set the url in the display which was set over the url command topic (previous section).
+* `URL`: Shows the url in the display which was previously set over the url command topic (previous section).
+* `BLANK`: Shows a blank page.
+For example: Can be used if display backlight is switched off
 * *panelName*: Set the website to the URL which is configured for this *panelName* in the ini file section [[panels]](#section-panels).

+*Remark*: When you set an new panel the [mqttDisplayClient](https://github.com/olialb/mqttDisplayClient) the open chrome tabs.
+If one the configured url exits, this tab is put in front.
+If no tab with the configured url esxist an new tab is opened.
+You can control the life time of tabs in the [Chrome](#section-chrome) section

 ## Feature *pyautogui*
 The *autogui* feature allows the control of the website which is shown in the dsiplay over mouse and keyboard commmands.